Perfects locations for small ceremonies in MN

 Urban Parks

-If you just need some clean lawn and a nice view on the city, find here two parks that should please you.
+If you just need a clean lawn and a nice view of the city, find here two parks that should please you.

 Let’s think of famous parks such: